 The following manufacturers are facing dozens, if not hundreds or thousands of lawsuits against their most popular hip implant brands, which were consolidated into MDLs by the JPML.

-Hip and knee replacements are some of the most common surgeries performed in the United States, and can help people regain mobility and reduce pain in their joints.
+Hip replacements are some of the most common surgeries performed in the United States, and can help people regain mobility and reduce pain in their joints.
 These surgeries have become more and more popular in the past couple decades.
-Between 2000 and 2010, the number of hip replacements performed in the United States more than doubled, and knee replacements were among the top 5 most common inpatient procedures among adults.
+Between 2000 and 2010, the number of hip replacements performed in the United States more than doubled.
 These numbers are only expected to rise as medical device companies continue to introduce new implants to the market.

-Like all surgeries, hip and knee replacements carry certain risks, and people undergoing these types of procedures should be aware of the potential complications that could occur.
+Like all surgeries, hip replacements carry certain risks, and people undergoing these types of procedures should be aware of the potential complications that could occur.
 Some of these risks are inherent in all surgeries, while other risks may be due to the type of implant the surgeon uses to replace the joint.
-Hip and knee implants can be made from a number of different materials, and some implants can increase a person’s risk for complications more than others.
+Hip implants can be made from a number of different materials, and some implants can increase a person’s risk for complications more than others, especially if the patient experiences implant failure.

 Doctors may recommend surgery to people whose joint pain interferes with their daily activities and when other treatment options failed.
 Arthritis damage is the most common reason why people undergo hip replacement surgery.

-There are different types of procedures when it comes to hip and knee replacements.
-Some patients retain some mobility in parts of their hips or knees and may be candidates for partial replacement surgery.
-Other patients with extensive damage or severe pain may need a total hip or total knee replacement.
+There are different types of procedures when it comes to hip replacements.
+Some patients retain some mobility in parts of their hips and may be candidates for partial replacement surgery.
+Other patients with extensive damage or severe pain may need a total hip replacement.
 A doctor will help patients determine whether or not surgery is the right option for them.

 In a total hip replacement, also called total hip arthroplasty, surgeons remove damaged bone and cartilage from the entire hip, including the ball and socket.